SoftFeta/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG50/README.md

 * [Homebrew](https://brew.sh/) - this is the CLI tool that we'll use to install the tools below
 * The `az` CLI.
 See [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest&wt.mc_id=msignitethetour-github-mig50) for how to install it
 * [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?wt.mc_id=msignitethetour-github-mig50).
+Azure Functions Core Tools lets you develop and test your functions on your local computer from the command prompt or terminal.
+Your local functions can connect to live Azure services, and you can debug your functions on your local computer using the full Functions runtime.
+You can even deploy a function app to your Azure subscription.
 Install with the following:

     ```console
     brew tap azure/functions